Travelling with small people plus all their accoutrements can be a daunting proposition.

 Have you ever noticed how dining tables with sharp corners are the exact height of a boisterous toddler’s noggin?
-The Travel-Tot Childproofing Kit provides a solution to the ever-curious toddler with finger-pinch guards, power-socket covers, foam corner guards, doorknob covers, sliding door locks and more.
+The Kaxich Child Proofing Kit provides a solution to the ever-curious toddler with door stoppers, power-socket covers, corner guards and more.
 All the items can be applied and removed easily without damage to property.

 A portable crib and play-station

 A safe spot for a baby to sleep and play that’s also portable?
 It exists.
 The Fisher-Price On-The-Go Baby Dome doubles as a place for babies to sleep and play.
 It has a comfy pad for napping and colourful toys dangling overhead to keep babies entertained when they’re awake, plus a canopy to protect from insects and the sun means it can be used indoors or out.
 When you’re ready to hit the road again, just fold it up flat and carry it by its handles.

 Rather than hauling child, child’s baggage and your own suitcase through the airport, take a load off with the Trunki ride-on suitcase.
 It will compel your child to inadvertently help you – and encourage them to take responsibility for packing their own belongings.
 The four-wheeler comes in fun designs, including unicorn, flamingo and spaceship inspired designs.
 It has a comfy saddle, grips for stability, a carry handle, lockable catches and supports a ride-on weight of 50 kilograms.